manthan89-py/Plant-Disease-Detection/README.md

 # ⭐Plant-Disease-Detection
 <p> Plant Disease is necessary for every farmer so we are created Plant disease detection using Deep learning.
 In which we are using Convoluitona neural Netowork for classifying Leaf images into 39 Different Categories.
 The Convolutional Neural Code build in Pytorch Framework.
 For Training we are using Plant village dataset.
 Dataset Link is in My Blog Section.</p>

+# ⭐Contribution ( Open Source )
+* This Project is now open source.
+* All the developers who are intrested they can contribute in this project.
+* Yo can make UI better , make Deep learning model more powerful , add informative markdown file in section...
+* Make sure your code is working.
+It will not have any type or error.
+* You have to fork this project then make a pull request after you testing will successful.
+* How to make pull request :

 ## ⭐Testing Images